Megaparsec tutorial

 expecting end of input or the rest of integer

-accepts integer and fractional grammars, while float
+scientific accepts integer and fractional grammars, while float accepts

-only fractional grammars. scientific
+only fractional grammars. scientific returns the Scientific type from

-is polymorphic in its result type
+the scientific package, while float is polymorphic in its result type

-and can return any instance of RealFloat
+and can return any instance of RealFloat:

 scientific :: (MonadParsec e s m, Token s ~ Char) => m Scientific